Bhaskers-Blu-Org1/develop-a-cloud-native-java-application-using-codewind/README.md

 7. In Codewind Explorer view, right click on the project that was created in above step, and click `Open Application`.
 This opens the application in the default Eclipse browser.
 You can start using the application.

-### Modify application:
+### Modify application

-It is very easy to make the changes and deploy them.
+It is very easy to make changes and deploy them.
 Let us modify Example.java file under `src/main/java/application/rest/v1`.

 ![Modify File](./images/modify-file.png)